Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Full Admission to Master’s Degree Study

 - A four-year baccalaureate degree from a U.S. college or university that was regionally accredited at the time the degree was conferred, or an equivalent baccalaureate degree from a foreign university; the degree must be appropriate to the master’s study intended.
-One recent, official transcript from each college or university attended (no exceptions) must accompany the application in a sealed envelope prepared by the Registrar of each institution.
-WWU students do not need to submit a WWU transcript or transcripts previously submitted to WWU (unless there is a later period of attendance).
+Unofficial transcripts from every higher education institution attended for academic credit are required with the application.
+These transcripts will be used for GPA calculation and evaluation purposes.
+Official transcripts will be required of candidates upon acceptance of an offer of admission.

 - A 3.0 undergraduate grade point average (on a 4.0 scale) in the last 90-quarter or 60-semester hours of study.
 In order for post-baccalaureate credit to be included in the GPA computation, the coursework must be upper division.
 Post-baccalaureate coursework at community colleges will not be included in the GPA used for admission.
 Applicants with advanced degrees from accredited institutions are generally, at the discretion of the Graduate School, considered to have met GPA requirements.

-- Three current letters of reference from professors in the applicant’s undergraduate major field, or from professors of post-baccalaureate courses, or from others able to make an appropriate assessment of the applicant’s academic or professional competence (forms available from the Graduate School website).
+- Three current letters of reference from professors in the applicant’s undergraduate major field, or from professors of post-baccalaureate courses, or from others able to make an appropriate assessment of the applicant’s academic or professional competence.
 The MBA and MPAcc programs require a résumé in lieu of references.
 The Educational Administration program requires a professional recommendation.

 - All applicants must demonstrate English language proficiency.
 At least minimum TOEFL or IELTS test scores (see International Applications section) must be submitted unless English is the native language or the degree is from a regionally accredited U.S. institution, or from Great Britain, Australia, New Zealand or English-speaking provinces of Canada.